Glenrothes High School: School performance

 The school was inspected in 2003 and 2005 and was considered in 2005 to have made very good progress since the earlier inspection in 2003.
 It was again inspected in September 2009 and was found to have made further good progress.
 As of late 2011, the school was working towards gaining the UNICEF-recognised Rights Respecting School Award.

 The Scottish Qualifications Credit Framework (SCQF) contains 12 levels ranging from Access at SCQF level 1, up to Doctorate at level 12.
 SCQF Level 3 refers to the national qualifications taken over two years of study (in S3 and S4) with exams at the end of S4.
 The proportion of S4 Pupils attaining SCQF Level 3 or above during 2009/10 was 91%, which was marginally below the Fife and Scottish averages of 92%.

+In the 2022/2023 academic year, the school recorded a result of over 97% positive destinations for school leavers.

+The current school Careers Adviser is Roddy Campbell.